‘Blade Runner 2049’ pulls in older guys, but few others

-NEW YORK (AP) — “Blade Runner 2049” opened surprisingly weakly at the North American box office, debuting with an estimated $31.5 million.
+NEW YORK (AP) – “Blade Runner 2049” had the pedigree, the stars and the stellar reviews.
+But even though the highly touted sequel had seemingly everything going for it, something didn’t click with audiences.

-That’s a disappointing start for a highly touted, well-reviewed sequel that cost at least $155 million to make.
-Warner Bros. and Sony Pictures, which collaborated on the Alcon Entertainment production, had targeted closer to a $50 million opening.
+The big-budget, handsomely crafted sequel to the 1982 sci-fi classic opened surprisingly weak at the North American box office.
+According to studio estimates Sunday, “2049” grossed $31.5 million, a poor start for a movie that cost at least $150 million to make.

 The problem “Blade runner 2049” ran into is clear from opening-weekend data.
 The audience was overwhelmingly male and over the age of 25.
-“Blade Runner 2049,” starring Ryan Gosling and Harrison Ford, failed to pull in moviegoers beyond fans of the 1982 original.
+The movie, starring Ryan Gosling and Harrison Ford, simply failed to pull in moviegoers beyond fans of the 1982 original.

 The Kate Winslet-Idris Elba adventure romance “The Mountain Between Us” debuted in second with $10.1 million.
 The horror hit “It” followed in third with $9.7 million in its fifth week.